 A few months ago, Instagram announced the ability for users to book a restaurant reservation directly on the platform.
 Now when you see an amazing dish on Instagram or trendy restaurant décor picture, diners can easily secure a reservation without leaving Instagram.
 It gives restaurants a way to instantly capture a booking while a guest is still thinking about them.
 Plus, it provides a better experience to the consumer who otherwise would have had to jump through several search funnels to get a reservation.

 Because experiences are so important, it is crucial for restaurants to own the customer relationship and have the information they need to tailor each and every visit.
 A quality menu is not enough to impress the modern diner and restaurants need to find ways to make them feel special from start to finish.
 By using direct booking, restaurants save money on reservations and third-party apps which they’re then able to invest into improving the actual guest experience, like that complimentary glass of wine.
 Also, having a direct relationship with guests allows restaurants to offer unique experiences like special tasting menus and events that aren’t available through third-party apps.
+Learn more about SevenRooms’ reservation software to start building that direct relationship with guests.
 Dining out is so much more than just food.
-It’s about the experience of feeling welcomed, recognized and taken care -- in short, hospitality.
+It’s about the experience of feeling welcomed, recognized and taken care — in short, hospitality.